MatthiasGN/thesis/README.md

 # Analysing Glassdoor Reviews: Impact of Job Satisfaction on Employee Retention and Firm Performance in the IT Industry

-The goal here is to create a **linear regression model** to help with the titular objective.
+The goal here is to create a **regression model** to help with the titular objective.
 We want to determine the impact of **job satisfaction** on:
 1. **Employee retention**, and
 2. **Firm performance**,
 3. within the **IT industry** only.